-After the success of Crooked Lettaz, many more talented hip-hop artists rose to fame from Mississippi.
+After the success of Crooked Lettaz, many more talented rap and hip-hop artists rose to fame from Mississippi.
 The most notable one is Big K.R.I.T., who started his musical career in 2005.

 Big K.R.I.T gained recognition from his lead single “Country Shit”- a song from his 2010 mixtape called K.R.I.T Wuz Here.

 Big K.R.I.T played a crucial role in developing the hip-hop scene in Mississippi and bringing attention to it.

 Many more rappers found success alongside Big K.R.I.T during the early 2010s.
 For instance, Tito Lopez, Rick Ross, Nate Dogg, and the duo Rae Sremmurd, to name a few.